Build your own functions

 The rule is simple: parameters without a default value come first, those with a default value come last.
 This way Python knows what is required and what is optional.

-Notice the last call: order_pizza("small", drink="sprite").
-When you specify the parameter name (drink="sprite"), you can skip the parameters in between that have default values.
-These are called named arguments and they are very useful when you have functions with many parameters.
+Look at the last call: order_pizza("small", drink="sprite").
+When you name a parameter (drink="sprite"), you can skip the ones in between that already have defaults.
+These are named arguments, and they save you when a function has a long list of parameters.

 Functions are reusable blocks of code that you define with def, give a name to, and call whenever you need them.
 Parameters allow functions to receive different data on each call, and return sends the result back to the code that called the function.
 When you combine small, specialized functions, you can solve complex problems while keeping your code clean and easy to understand.